 Modern Language Studies

 Modern Language Major.
-Students with a major in French, German, Italian or Spanish complete at least 26 semester hours above the 202 level with grades of C- or better.
+Students with a major in French, German, Italian or Spanish complete at least 28 semester hours above the 201 level with grades of C- or better.
 Students placed at the 300 level complete 24 credits at the 300 and 400 levels with grades of C- or better.
 At least one course in the target language must be at the 400 level.
 The Independent Study (542) in all languages may also be counted toward the major and minor.
 French, Italian and German require one related history course.
 Spanish requires one course in Latin American history.
-All majors complete the capstone, which is composed of two elements: (1) a 400-level course in the language of study to be taken after completing a semester abroad, typically during senior year; and (2) a comprehensive examination (FRNC:599, GERM:599, ITAL:599, SPAN:599), which they must pass in their final semester.
-The comprehensive exam is graded on a satisfactory/unsatisfactory basis.
+All majors complete the capstone, which is composed of two elements: (1) a 400-level course in the language of study to be taken after completing a semester abroad, typically during senior year; and (2) a language proficiency evaluation (FRNC:599, GERM:599, ITAL:599, SPAN:599), which they must pass in their final semester.
+This second part of the capstone is evaluated on a satisfactory/unsatisfactory basis.

 All of the modern language majors require one semester of study abroad in a country where the language of study is spoken.
 Most students majoring in a language also have a second major.
 Almost any other major on campus can be combined with language studies.
 After returning from a year or semester of study abroad, majors must take at least one regularly scheduled 300- or 400-level language course at Susquehanna before graduating.

 Minor in French, German, Italian or Spanish.
-Students minoring in French, German, Italian or Spanish complete, with grades of C- or better, 12 semester hours above 201.
+Students minoring in French, German, Italian or Spanish complete, with grades of C- or better, 16 semester hours above 201.
 Students placed at the 300 level complete 12 credits at the 300 level with grades of C- or better.